MarianRadu29/MaT--Maintenanc-Web-Tool/README.md

 #### Profile page
 ##### Info
-- The profile info section shows user details and account settings.
+- The profile info section shows userData details and account settings.
 Edit buttons let users update their info.
 ![profile-info.png](images/profile-info.png)
 ##### Appointments section
 - Lists all upcoming and past appointments with status badges.
 Users can cancel open appointments or confirm modifications requested by the admin.